summonholmes/mlp-pandas/README.md

 * python3-matplotlib

 ## Scripts
-mlp-pandas.py : Run the ANN and plot the architecture.
+* main.py : The file used to demo the project.
+Run in a Jupyter notebook environment.
+* MLP.py : The MLP class.
 Change the parameters as needed.
+* forward_prop.py : Perform forward propagation.
+* backward_prop.py : Perform backward propagation.
+* plot_mlp.py : Plot the model architecture.

 ## Overview
 The ANN in this example is also known as a Multilayer Perceptron (MLP) regressor with adjustable hidden